List of Wu-Tang Clan affiliates: School of the Gifted

 School of the Gifted is an experimental musical project consisting of four main members with a fifth hidden member.
 Formally known as Illuminati Network (a.k.a.
 Wuminat), this group is fronted by Wu-Syndicate's Napoleon and consists of Solomon Childs, Dexter Wiggle from Westcoast Killa Beez and UK artist Shaka Amazulu.

 The concept was inspired by the Marvel Comics group of superheroes known as Illuminati, which sees the heroes join forces and work secretly behind the scenes in Marvel Comics' main shared universe to save the world.
 Each of members of SOTG from different parts of the world all adopting new alter egos and all coming from different ties and groups working behind the scenes in the Wuniverse (Wu-Tang Killa Beez shared universe) to save hip-hop.
 A trilogy album is in works, and Rubbabandz, formally from the group GP WU, is a rotating member of the project.

 TrūVillain

-TrūVillain is a hip-hop duo formed by Dontae Hawkins, known professionally as iNTeLL (son of U-God and nephew of Method Man), and Long Island, New York artist John R. Seeley, known as D1C3.
+TrūVillain is a hip-hop duo formed by Dontae Hawkins, known professionally as iNTeLL (son of U-God), and Long Island, New York artist John R. Seeley, known as D1C3.
 The group released their debut EP, TrūVillain ISSUE: 01, in 2019.
 In addition to their collaborative work, iNTeLL and D1C3 have also appeared on each other’s solo projects.

 D1C3 designed the cover art for ISSUE: 01 and was featured in the Wu-Tang novel Deep in the Dark with the Art by Matteo Urella.
 He has also collaborated extensively with DJ Flipcyide of Hell Razah Music Inc. on multiple mixtapes and albums.
 Beyond music, both iNTeLL and D1C3 are active actors and filmmakers, contributing to a range of film projects.